amandazweller/Final-project/README.md

 - `data/cleaned.csv` — full cleaned dataset (all matched rows)
 - `data/analysis_subset.csv` — rows with deaths, magnitude, and damage_order present; columns >80% null dropped ← used by the app

 > **Note:** Fetching 25 years of USGS data takes several minutes due to API rate limiting.
 The NCEI fetch is fast (paginated, ~5 k records total).
+The USGS fetch takes much longer as it contains ~3 million records.

 ### 3. Launch the Streamlit app